ECCO-Summer-School/ESS25-Team_ICEUP/README.md

 This template provides the following suggested organizaiton structure for the project repository, but each project team is free to organize their repository as they see fit.

 * **`notebooks/`**
-<br> Here are the notebooks that I used to generate the runoff file (Greenland_FW.ipynb) and to plot the result of the ECCOV4r4 simulation with the new forcing (lookatoutput.ipynb).
+<br> Here are the notebooks that I used to generate the runoff file (`Greenland_FW.ipynb`) and to plot the result of the ECCOV4r4 simulation with the new forcing (`lookatoutput.ipynb`).
 * **`data/`**
 <br> Data used to generate the runoff file are located in this directory.
-'Dataverse' are csv files of the runoff, basal melt, and solid discharge at 267 glacier outlets from GEUS,  https://doi.org/10.22008/FK2/BOVBVR.
-'00_GlacierGates.gpkg' contains the coordinates of the glacier gates.
+`Dataverse` are csv files of the runoff, basal melt, and solid discharge at 267 glacier outlets from GEUS,  https://doi.org/10.22008/FK2/BOVBVR. `00_GlacierGates.gpkg` contains the coordinates of the glacier gates.

 <br> This file sets the files that will be globally ignored by `git` for the project. (e.g. you may want git to ignore temporary files or large data files, [read more about ignoring files here](https://docs.github.com/en/get-started/getting-started-with-git/ignoring-files))
 * `environment.yml`